m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

             walletPasswordSecret: sample-domain1-opss-wallet-password-secret
 ```

-Deploy the domain, if it is successful, the domain has been migrated to a persistent volume.
-You can proceed upgrading to WebLogic version 14.1.2 [JRF domain on PV](#jrf-domain-on-persistent-volume)
+4. Deploy the domain.
+If it is successful, then the domain has been migrated to a persistent volume.
+You can proceed upgrade to version 14.1.2, see [FMW/JRF domain on PV](#fmwjrf-domain-on-persistent-volume).

-### Sample WDT model for production secure mode and SSL
+### Sample WDT model for secured production mode and SSL

-The following is a sample snippet of a WDT model for setting up production mode and SSL.
+The following is a sample snippet of a WDT model for setting up secured production mode and SSL.

 ```
 topology: